 Wait.
 Is he telling me home ownership is bad?

 I’ll start by saying I own my home, so in no way would I tell you that homes suck.
 (Actually, I own several homes.
 But that’s a separate story.)

-There are all sorts of touchy-feely reasons to have one – especially if you have kids – that have nothing to do with finances.
-(Although there’s a pretty awesome calculator that helps make that decision.)
+There are all sorts of good reasons to buy a house now – especially if you have kids – that have nothing to do with finances.
+(Although there’s a pretty awesome calculator that helps know the financial impacts)